Align-NikolaiEllingsen/IKT441_Project/README.md

 # IKT441_Project

-Four versions of the map are included: Easy, medium, hard and hard_modified
+Four versions of the code/maps is included: Easy, medium, hard and hard_modified

 playing.py is set up to play with the saved network states